Skip to main content

 Frequently Asked Questions

-Two reasons.
+Two things.
 First, the higher specification: Dulwich rental properties typically have original period features (cornicing, ceiling roses, picture rails, deep skirtings) that need hand cutting-in rather than masking and rolling.
-The work is slower but the finish is significantly better, which Dulwich tenants notice and Dulwich rents reflect.
+The work is slower but the finish is significantly better, which Dulwich tenants notice.
 Second, the Dulwich Estate may affect external colour choices, requiring colours from the approved palette.
-The premium is typically 10-15% above the standard SE19 or SE20 rate, and the relative cost as a proportion of monthly rent is the same or lower.

 Do you handle communal areas in Dulwich conversion flats?